Mark travels all around the world acquiring only the finest and most precious exotic wood there is to find.

 Applications: Fencing, Transmission Posts, Railings, Decorative Posts and Beams, Animal Habitats, Agricultural Uses

-We are selling these 4 x 4 x 9’ posts for $45/each in lots of 10.
-More pieces would cost less.
+We are selling these 4 x 4 x 9′ posts @ 10 or more purchased for $20/post.
 We have a limited amount so come in now to secure your lot.
+Less than 10 purchased @ $30/post.

 True African Mahogany